Black God, White Devil

-Black God, White Devil (Deus e o Diabo na Terra do Sol, /pt-BR/; literally, "God and the Devil in the Land of the Sun") is a 1964 Brazilian Revisionist Western film directed and written by Glauber Rocha, and starring Othon Bastos, Maurício do Valle, Yoná Magalhães, and Geraldo Del Rey.
+Black God, White Devil (Deus e o Diabo na Terra do Sol, "God and the Devil in the Land of the Sun") is a 1964 Brazilian Revisionist Western film directed and written by Glauber Rocha, and starring Othon Bastos, Maurício do Valle, Yoná Magalhães, and Geraldo Del Rey.

 Shot in Monte Santo, Bahia, it belongs to the Cinema Novo movement, addressing the sociopolitical setting of the 1960s Brazil.
 The film was selected as the Brazilian entry for the Best Foreign Language Film at the 37th Academy Awards, but was not accepted as a nominee.

 In 2015, the Brazilian Film Critics Association aka Abraccine voted Black God, White Devil the 2nd greatest Brazilian film of all time, in its list of the 100 best Brazilian films.

 Plot

 In the 1940s, during another drought in the sertão, ranch hand Manoel is fed up with his situation and hopes to buy his own plot of land.
 His boss tries to cheat him of his earnings and Manoel kills him, fleeing with his wife, Rosa.

 Now an outlaw, Manoel travels to the holy site of Monte Santo to join up with a religious cult headed by the self-proclaimed saint Sebastião who condones violence and preaches disturbing doctrines against the wealthy landowners.
 Meanwhile, the church and local elites hire a bounty hunter by the name of Antônio das Mortes to take out the group.
 Before Antônio is able to assassinate Sebastião, Rosa stabs him after he kills a baby who is being held by Manoel, leaving him dead, and the two are on the move once again.
 At this point, the couple end up with a band of cangaceiros also working to take down the government and bosses of the sertão.
 Antônio is now tasked with assassinating these bandits.
 He finds head cangaceiros Corisco and Dadá and murders them.

 Manoel and Rosa once again by themselves, running from one allegiance to another, in search of their place in a ruthless land.